Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Only way to reach this is to do a full combo of Dance Mode.
 And the song itself is the most difficult in the game, nevermind the fact that you'll need to repeat the first phase should you fail.

 **Damage**\
-The best suggestions is to make use of the invincibility with the dodge extended, and to keep a certain distance.
-Of all his attacks, the one to be careful about is the throw up attack.
-Refer to <code>A Filthy Finale</code> to learn more about his attacks.
+Make use of the dodge extension to reliably dodge all of his attacks.

+His throw up will still be a problem.
+When he's about to do this attack, either drop down or get up the platforms or get away from him to give yourself more space to dodge the attack.

 **!-Count**\
 These can only be gotten by doing Dance Mode in the second phase of the fight.

-Contrary to combo, you don't need to be perfect for these.
+Contrary to the other fights, not all of them are required by this rank.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248728.png">